Can you smell, taste, or feel the roundness, or the ripeness of these apples? Do you need help? (See note below)

 This year’s IK Prize was won by Flying Objects, a creative company which uses haptics to create a sense of touch for the viewer of virtual objects.
 Its goal is for use in online merchandising and branding.
 For the show, Tate Sensorium (8/26 – 10/4/2015) the company created not just touch, but added taste, smell, and sound to aid the viewer in looking at four paintings in the Tate collection.
 (See here, and here reports from viewers).
 The impression I get is that viewers felt distracted and overwhelmed by all the stimulation: virtual raindrop shooting up onto your palm from below, perfumes wafting into your nostrils and chocolate on your tongue… (Yes, audiences were offered pieces of dark chocolate from a premiere chocolatier in London).
 And further, the evocation of such senses was the interpretation by the producer of the show, not necessarily the intention of the artists (they were not living artists, fortunately).
 In the real world, the same painting may produce very different sensations in another viewer, through the eyes alone; as it may trigger memories that are very personal (and unique).
 How do these senses work in our brain?

-Humans are overwhelmingly visual – our good eyesight enables us to see far, either food or danger.
-And with the advanced development of our cerebral cortex, we do plan, and plan way far ahead and have created our highly complex society.
-Vision remains the most important: fully 30% of neurons in our cerebral cortex are devoted to processing inputs from the eyes (vs 8% for touch and 3% for hearing).
+Humans are overwhelmingly visual—our good eyesight enables us to see far, either food or danger.
+And with the advanced development of our cerebral cortex, we plan, and plan way far ahead and have created our highly complex society.
+Vision remains the most important: fully 50% of neurons in our cerebral cortex are devoted to processing inputs from the eyes (vs 10% for touch and 5% for hearing—very rough estimaes).
 More importantly, where in the brain the information from these different sensations goes makes them very unequal.
 In the case of vision, the information, soon upon entering the visual cortex, is divided into two separate pathways: the dorsal stream for acting on immediate danger or need (run, or grab that banana); and the ventral stream heading to the frontal lobe of the cerebral cortex for executive analysis.
 Our hearing also has connections to the two streams.
-However, the more immediate senses like touch, taste and smell, while giving more ‘true’ information (un-altered or biased by our previous experience or learning), are also less useful for human memory and knowledge because the information mostly goes to the deep, unconscious part of the brain (though it can be brought to the conscious with training).
+However, the more immediate senses like touch, taste, and smell, while giving more ‘true’ information (un-altered or biased by our previous experience or learning), are also less useful for human memory and knowledge because the information mostly goes to the deep, unconscious part of the brain (though it can be brought to the conscious with training).
 I have written about this in Strip Club Science – The Snobbery Of The Senses.
 Furthermore, the dorsal and ventral streams are not mutually exclusive: they communicate with each other along the way.

 “…key principles, including adherence to a more participatory, learner-centred approach that is concerned less with the transmission of expert knowledge about artworks than with the creation of learning contexts and opportunities for audiences to actively engage with art.
 The strategy also places strong emphasis on an already existing facet of learning at Tate, namely working with artists and drawing upon their practices.”